StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 1. load and inspect the whole corpus (documents, dimensions, tokens, types)
 2. use different pre-processing strategies and compare results
 3. show most important compound and co-occuring words
-4. extract keywords and check, if they differ over time and between groups
+4. extract important keywords
+5. Bonus: check, if keywords differ over time and between groups <br> (e.g. newspaper, authors gender, division, ...)

 # Exercise II

 Decide as team which task you want to start with:
-1. dictionary: sentiment over time, grouped by newspaper
+1. dictionary: sentiment over time, grouped by newspaper Are there differences using TF-IDF?
+Why?
+Try different Dictionaries.
 2. topic modeling: find topics and show how they appear in the corpus
 3. Bonus: try the seeded LDA or stm topic modeling approach